engysaber0/BYTEUPRISE_Internship-ML_02/README.md

 # BYTEUPRISE_Internship-ML_02
 Build a model that analyzes factors such as genre, director, and actors using regression techniques to tackle the problem.
-Rating Prediction project provides an opportunity to delve
+Rating Prediction project provides an opportunity to delve  into data analysis, preprocessing, feature engineering, and machine learning modeling techniques.
+By exploring the factors that impact movie ratings, you can construct a reliable model that accurately estimates the rating of a movie.